datastax/pulsar-ansible/README.md

 ## 4.7.
 11.deploy_heartBeat.yaml

-**TBD** (HeartBeat with security enabled is not complete).
+**TBD** (Heartbeat with security enabled is not complete).

 This playbook is used to deploy DataStax Pulsar Heartbeat [link](https://github.com/datastax/pulsar-heartbeat), an availability and end-to-end performance tracking tool for a Pulsar cluster.

 This playbook does the following tasks:

-1) (optional) Download Pulsar HeartBeat release binary and extract to a specified target directory
+1) (optional) Download Pulsar Heartbeat release binary and extract to a specified target directory
-2) Install Pulsar HeartBeat in the target directory with default config file.
+2) Install Pulsar Heartbeat in the target directory with default config file.
-3) Uses a default HeartBeat template file, replaces variables as defined in group_vars/heartBeat/all file
+3) Uses a default Heartbeat template file, replaces variables as defined in group_vars/heartBeat/all file
-4) Starts the HeartBeat process.
+4) Starts the Heartbeat process.

-Note - Output from HeartBeat is redirected to **/dev/null**, no output files are created.
-Additionally, topic subscription for HeartBeat's consumer is hardcoded to **"latency-measure"**.
+Note - Output from Heartbeat is redirected to **/dev/null**, no output files are created.
+Additionally, topic subscription for Heartbeat's consumer is hardcoded to **"latency-measure"**.
 Please ensure to create the topics and subscriptions in clusters where auto creation is NOT enabled.

-To check the status HeartBeat: Checking for a running process or if Prometheus metrics are enabled in the HeartBeat **all** file, ping the Prometheus port, for example "curl http://hostname:8080/metrics"
+To check the status Heartbeat: Checking for a running process or if Prometheus metrics are enabled in the Heartbeat **all** file, ping the Prometheus port, for example "curl http://hostname:8080/metrics"

 The default template configuration file shows examples of parameters for topics, messages size, and test run frequents, and other items.